matthijs123321123/Get-That-Job-Back-End/Get that Job app/get-that-job-backend-master/README.txt

 REQUIRES PYTHON 3.7!

-To install the server run install.CMD
+To install the server run install.CMD(Note: THIS WILL UNINSTALL ALL VERSIONS OF PACKAGES THAT DONT MEET THE VERSIONS OF THIS API)

 Than to run the server use RUN.CDM